Home » Sidemount Diving Articles » Ultimate Guide: How To Set Up A Sidemount Harness

 • Training and skillset development

-Now is the time to add your waist hardware.
+Now is the time to add your sidemount harness waist hardware.
 That’ll either be four D-rings, or a pair of sliding D-rings.

-As an aside, I don’t recommend sliding D-rings in most circumstances.
-Add them later if specialist need demands it.
+As an aside, I don’t recommend sidemount sliding D-rings in most circumstances.
+Add them later if the specialist needs demands it.
 They should never be used as an equipment fix to a skills problem: the skill typically being bolt-snap manipulation.

 d-ring positions on sidemount waist belt

-I much prefer sliding-type belt buckles.
+Then finally add the belt buckle on the left side.
+I much prefer sliding-type waist buckles.
 People also call them ‘roll pin’ buckles.
 They’re lightweight and much easier to cinch and tighten.
-Unlike a jacket BCD, or wing, you won’t need a quick release buckle with a sidemount harness.
+Unlike a jacket BCD or backmount wing, you won’t need a quick-release buckle with a sidemount harness.
 Sliding belt buckles are a great upgrade for any sidemount rig.

 Sidemount copyright 2019 Andy Davis